-Turkey, a long-time foe of Assad, but which has recently repaired damaged ties with Russia, said on Tuesday that it planned to make a proposal to Moscow and Washington to resurrect last month's collapsed ceasefire.
+Turkey, a long-time foe of Assad, but which has recently repaired damaged ties with Russia, said on Tuesday it planned to make a proposal to Moscow and Washington to resurrect last month's collapsed ceasefire.

-Turkish President Recep Tayyip Erdogan could speak by telephone to President Barack Obama and President Vladimir Putin about a proposal to revive the failed ceasefire, according to a spokesman who spoke to Reuters news agency.
+Turkish President Tayyip Erdogan could speak by telephone to President Barack Obama and President Vladimir Putin about a proposal to revive the failed ceasefire, according to a spokesman who spoke to Reuters news agency.